ItsVaskeGit/courses-panel-project/README.md

 ## Programming concepts

-### This game uses Node.js, EJS, MongoDB, Morgan, dotenv, Express.js.
+### This app uses Node.js, EJS, MongoDB, Morgan, dotenv, Express.js.
 No other libraries or any external code.

 The entire app database is done in MongoDB and is being controlled by the mongoose js library.